kmgrocker/React-Notes/src/Component/Hooks/useEffectHook/useEffectNotes.md

 > to only run at first Instance (like componentdidMount) we can provide the empty Array as a dependency in useEffect it will run only once when component is getting mounted

-> u can use useEffect or any other hook mulptiple time
+> u can use useEffect or any other hook multiple time

+> do not update the state on which you dependency array depend on it

 # our File Notes